bufbuild/protovalidate/README.md

   # <snip>
 ```

-### Implementing validation constraints
+### Implementing validation rules

-Validation constraints can be enforced using the `buf.validate` Protobuf package.
+Validation rules can be enforced using the `buf.validate` Protobuf package.
 The rules are specified directly in the `.proto` files.

 Let's consider a few examples:

-1. **Scalar field validation:** For a basic `User` message, we can enforce constraints such as a minimum length for the user's name.
+1. **Scalar field validation:** For a basic `User` message, we can enforce rules such as a minimum length for the user's name.

    ```protobuf
    syntax = "proto3";